RIP: Mars digger bites the dust after 2 years on red planet

 Scientists in Germany spent two years trying to get their heat probe, dubbed the mole, to drill into the Martian crust.
-But the 16-inch-long device that is part of NASA’s InSight lander couldn’t gain enough friction in the red dirt.
-It was supposed to bury 16 feet into Mars, but only drilled down a couple of feet.
+But the 16-inch-long (40-centimeter) device that is part of NASA’s InSight lander couldn’t gain enough friction in the red dirt.
+It was supposed to bury 16 feet (5 meters) into Mars, but only drilled down a couple of feet (about a half meter).

 Following one last unsuccessful attempt to hammer itself down over the weekend with 500 strokes, the team called it quits.